-Individual Assignments (45%)
+Individual Assignments (40%)

 There are two individual assignments in this course.
-The first assignment is worth 20% and the second assignment is worth 25%.
+Each assignment is worth 20%.
 Detailed assignment briefs will be shared in due course.
 All assignments are due on A2L in their dedicated drop box, on their due dates before midnight (11:59 pm).
 Late submissions will be penalized 20% for each day they are late, unless an MSAF/email excuse is submitted prior to the submission deadline, in which case, a 1-week extension will be granted.